Visit Homs in Syria

 Crusader era.

-furthermore, the castle is renowned for its massive walls, towers, and spectacular views of the surrounding countryside.
+Furthermore, the castle is renowned for its massive walls, towers, and spectacular views of the surrounding countryside.

 Orontes River (Nahr al-Asi)